 2000: Ray Bourque becomes the highest-scoring defenseman in NHL history.

-1990: Brett Hull becomes the first player in St. Louis Blues history to have back-to-back hat tricks.
-He scores three times in an 8-5 victory against the visiting Toronto Maple Leafs one night after getting three goals against Toronto at Maple Leaf Gardens.
+1990: Brett Hull becomes the first player in St. Louis Blues history to have back-to-back hat tricks when he scores three times in an 8-5 victory against the visiting Toronto Maple Leafs one night after getting three goals against Toronto at Maple Leaf Gardens.
 The goals give him 13 in the Blues' first 10 games.

 1991: Vincent Riendeau and Tim Cheveldae combine for the first shared shutout in the Detroit Red Wings' 65-year history.
 They faced a combined total of 13 shots in Detroit's 4-0 victory against the Maple Leafs at Joe Louis Arena.
 Riendeau leaves with an injury at 7:09 of the second period after making eight saves, but gets credit for the victory.
 Cheveldae makes five saves in the final 32:51.

 2002: New Jersey Devils defenseman Ken Daneyko ends his NHL-record 256-game goal drought when he scores in a 2-1 road victory against the Sabres.
-It came on a slap shot while the Sabres were about to receive a delayed penalty and was his first goal since Feb.
-9, 1999, when he scored against the Vancouver Canucks.
+It come on a slap shot during a delayed penalty and is his first goal since Feb.
+9, 1999, when he scores against the Vancouver Canucks.

 2014: Jaromir Jagr extends his own NHL record for most regular-season overtime goals to 19 when he scores at 3:39 of OT to give the Devils a 3-2 victory at the Ottawa Senators.
 It's Jagr's third regular-season overtime goal against the Senators, the most he's scored against one team.

 Video: Jaromir Jagr second on NHL points list